drewfx/magento-2-notes/certification_questions/questions.md

 ```

 #### Would a single not cacheable block disable page cache for given page
+* Disabling a cache for a block on a page would disable caching for the whole page.

 #### Widgets XML and dataSources
 * A Widget is basically an extension (Module) designed to provide a set of advanced configuration options.
 Due to greater flexibility and control, they are used to provide information and marketing content via the Magento Administrator panel.